 We always keep a list of upcoming festivals and events and what happening year round.

-Where to see the Aspens Quaking Show
+Where to See the Aspens

 From Como, it's a short 20 mile drive on Hwy 285 to Grant, where you can turn north onto Guanella Pass Road.
 This newly repaved road takes you past the old Geneva Basin Ski Area and over the pass with views toward Mt.
 Bierstadt and other high peaks.
 Within 25 miles of your turn from Grant, you arrive at Georgetown, another old mining town like Breckenridge, only there's no ski area rising up from Main Street.
 Georgetown is on I-70 so you can head back toward Summit County, which is only 20 minutes away.
 Some options as you head out of Georgetown are to jag onto Loveland Pass Road instead of continuing into Silverthorne via I-70.
 This takes you into Keystone, where you can go over Swan Mountain Road back to Breckenridge or Frisco (to Hwy9) instead of going around Lake Dillon.

 From Silverthorne, Ute Pass is a nice foray into Grand County and will have big hills covered in gold trees.
 From Silverthorne to Parshall, over the pass is about 20 miles.
 You can loop back to Silverthorne through Kremmling and past Heeney and Green Mountain Reservoir on Hwy 9.
-This highway follows the Blue River, which is beautiful in fall.
+This highway follows the Blue River which is beautiful in fall.

 Just north of Kremmling is a little driven road that leads over Gore Pass.
 This is a long but beautiful drive taking you over to Toponas.
 Go south to get back to I-70 where you'll arrive at Wolcott and be west of Beaver Creek.
 Come back over Vail Pass to Summit County.
 (Silverthorne to Copper Mountain is about 150 miles and 2.75 hours without stops)